Home » EYE on the UN » UN 101 » UN Authority Figures

 UN Authority Figures

-U.N.
-Commission on Sustainable Development: Saudi Arabia
+UN Commission on Sustainable Development: Saudi Arabia

 Mission of the Commission on Sustainable Development: "...to promote dialogue and build partnerships for sustainable development with governments, the international community and the major groups identified in Agenda 21 as key actors outside the central government who have a major role to play in the transition towards sustainable development.
 These Major Groups include women, youth, indigenous peoples, non-governmental organizations, local authorities, workers and trade unions, business and industry, the scientific community, and farmers" (Commission on Sustainable Development web-site, "Mandate of the Commission on Sustainable Development")